granhokain/granhokain.github.io/index.md

 ## O que é World Community Grid

-É um projeto mundial da IBM para criar o maior supercomputador do mundo, para ser utilizado em pesquisas científicas em benefício da humanidadeYou can use the [editor on GitHub](https://github.com/granhokain/granhokain.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+É um projeto mundial da IBM para criar o maior supercomputador do mundo, para ser utilizado em pesquisas científicas em benefício da humanidade.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.